National Cricket Academy: History

 The NCA was the brainchild of cricket administrator and former BCCI President Raj Singh Dungarpur.

+The NCA's early trainees benefited from the Border–Gavaskar Scholarship Program, an initiative funded by the Australia-India Council (AIC) that sent promising young Indian cricketers to train at the Commonwealth Bank Cricket Academy in Adelaide, Australia.
+Named after former captains Allan Border and Sunil Gavaskar, the program began in 2000 and selected its scholars, drawn from the NCA and other state and domestic level academies, through a panel chaired by Gavaskar.
+Recipients included Mohammad Kaif, Sridaran Sriram, and Shiv Sunder Das in its first year, followed by players such as Parthiv Patel, Deepak Chougule, and Cheteshwar Pujara in subsequent years.
+The BCCI contributed additional funding in some years to extend players' training stays.
+The program was discontinued around 2011 after the AIC withdrew its sponsorship and no other body stepped in to fund it.

-In 2000, NCA member and adviser Sunil Gavaskar argued that the NCA team should not have played the visiting Zimbabwe team, saying "I thought it was unfair on the performers who were not given a chance to play first class matches against touring sides".
+In 2000, Sunil Gavaskar argued that the NCA team should not have played the visiting Zimbabwe team, saying "I thought it was unfair on the performers who were not given a chance to play first class matches against touring sides".
 In response, NCA chair Raj Singh Dungarpur said, "Such people should either resign from the committee, or take it on, or fall in line."
 Gavaskar resigned as NCA committee member thereon.

 In 2014, BCCI collaborated with Cricket Australia (CA) and the England and Wales Cricket Board (ECB) to get expert opinion on the creation of its new structure.
+The NCA also signed a 5 year agreement with the MRF Pace Foundation to send fast bowlers to Chennai for training.

+In 2023, the NCA was under scrutiny with former India head coach Ravi Shastri criticizing the workload management and injury prevention of national team players, claiming that "some have become permanent residents of the NCA".

-On 16 February 2022, BCCI president Sourav Ganguly and secretary Jay Shah announced the construction of a new NCA facility near the Bangalore airport.
+On 16 February 2022, BCCI president Sourav Ganguly and secretary Jay Shah announced the construction of a new NCA facility.
 Plans included three cricket grounds, a gymnasium, 40 practice pitches, a swimming pool and rooms for upcoming players.
+The new campus became fully operational in 2025, and is now known as the BCCI Centre of Excellence.